trufflesuite/trufflesuite.com/src/docs/truffle/concepts/networks-and-app-deployment.md

 ---
-title: Networks and App Deployment
+title: Network and app deployment
 layout: docs.hbs
 ---
-# Networks and App Deployment
+# Network and app deployment

 Even the smallest project will interact with at the very least two blockchain nodes: One on the developer's machine, like [Ganache](/ganache) or Truffle Develop, and the other representing the network where the developer will eventually deploy their application (such as the main public Ethereum network or a private consortium network, for instance).
 Truffle provides a system for managing the compilation and deployment artifacts for each network, and does so in a way that simplifies final application deployment.